ShayanChk/Email_Clean_Up/README.md

 ## 2. Load the CSV File:
-The script loads the csv file into a Pandas DataFrame.
+The script loads the CSV file into a Pandas DataFrame.
 The file is assumed to be named Emails.csv.

 ## 3. Apply the Function: